Journeyman Electrician School and Training Program Information

 Electricians work in the maintenance and construction industries, installing wiring and control systems that facilitate electric currents.
 Students can opt for an academic program, offered at community colleges throughout the nation, or an apprenticeship, offered through various trade schools and unions.

-Students are advised to look for apprenticeships that are accredited by the NJATC, the International Brotherhood of Electrical Workers (IBEW) or the U.S. Department of Labor's Education and Training Administration (ETA).
-According to the ETA, accreditation by one or more of these organizations ensures that an internship is current with industry standards and that access to the program is fair and impartial (www.doleta.gov).
+- Students are advised to look for apprenticeships that are accredited by the NJATC, the International Brotherhood of Electrical Workers (IBEW) or the U.S. Department of Labor's Education and Training Administration (ETA).

-Many states require electricians to become licensed by passing exams for the National Electrical Code and state electrical codes.
-Trade school programs offer certificates and associate's degrees, which typically take two years to complete, and these programs often prepare students to take these examinations.
-Some programs devote entire courses to a specific set of codes and exam preparation.
+- Trade school programs offer certificates and associate's degrees, which typically take two years to complete, and these programs often prepare students to take any required licensing examinations.

 Degree Program Overviews

 Training programs involve the completion of an apprenticeship that typically last 4-5 years and include supplemental coursework in electrician techniques and codes.
 Apprentices are paid a percentage of journeyman pay that increases as they advance.
 Applicants for apprenticeships must pass an aptitude test.
 Apprentices learn about: